kasperwelbers/gtdnews/online_appendix/3_validation_and_analysis.md

 will use this below to compare with the gold standard validation.

-Reviewer note: A more generalized version of this function will be added to the RNewsflow R package.
+Reviewer note: A more generalized version of this function will be added to the MASKED R package.

 ## Gold standard validation